MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/visualization-anomalychart.md

 ### Multiple y-axes

-This visualization supports splitting into multiple y-axis values:
+This visualization supports splitting into multiple y-axis values.
+The supported values of this property are:

 |`ysplit`  |Description                                                       |
 |----------|------------------------------------------------------------------|